ariofrio/webwork.user-js/README.md

   <dd>Submit answer</dd>
 </dl>

-# To Do
+## To Do

  - Enable moving between homework sets using Ctrl+j and Ctrl+k.
  - Clarify explanation of Alt+Shift+_number_
- - Add support for more WeBWork installations; some of the example websites are not supported (UCSB's is supported, though).
+ - Add support for more WeBWork installations apart from UCSB's; some of the linked example websites are not supported.